DavisPL-Teaching/189c/README.md

 ### AI Policy

-AI collaboration is allowed for homework assignments.
 I encourage you to use AI in a way that is helpful to you, and to use caution that your use of AI is aiding (and not preventing) your own understanding of the material and critical thinking skills.
+AI is allowed on homework assignments to assist you or even to help with writing/rewriting code, but you should not use it to generate a solution to the entire assignment.
 Exams are held in-class and closed-book.
 Please see also [Prof. Jason Lowe-Power's advice here](https://jlpteaching.github.io/comparch/syllabus/#using-generative-ai-tools).